 Whether it be a close-up selfie that looks like you have a plane emerging from the back of your head or a more distant photo of Mai Khao Beach that seems to show a huge plane cruising just over the heads of ecstatic tourists, there are plenty of options to keep you occupied.

 Also called Airport Beach or Sanambin Beach (which is simply Thai for “airport”), the low-flying planes are definitely its main claim to fame.
 However, there are plenty of other reasons to check out one of the quietest (with regard to tourists, not necessarily airplane noise) beaches on Phuket.
+Mai Khao Beach has become one of the most popular destinations on every Phuket itinerary, and for good reason.

 The beach is very long, rather steep with a sharp drop-off underwater and a lush collection of trees running all the way along (except at the airport, of course).
 The sand is soft but mainly brown and doesn’t compare with some of the powdery white sand beaches elsewhere on Phuket.
 Also, for half the year large waves make it a difficult place to swim.